Raftacon/tabsynthe/README.md

 * Some sort of preliminary linter to make sure the tab data isn't complete garbage?
 * No exceptions yet, so we're kind of working on the honor system.
 * Only exports to WAV right now. :(
+* Need a better way to determine double-digit notes or just really fast subsequent notes on the same line.

 # Sample Input
 ```